OBOAcademy/obook/docs/tutorial/fhkb.md

 We probably do not wish to drive a genealogical application using an FHKB in this form.
 Its purpose is educational.
 It touches most of OWL 2 and shows a lot of what it can do, but also a considerable amount of what it cannot do.
 As inference is maximised, the FHKB breaks most of the OWL 2 reasoners at the time of writing.However, it serves its role to teach about OWL 2.

 OWL 2 on its own and using it in this style, really does not work for family history.
-We have seen that siblings and cousins cause problems. rules in varius forms can do this kind of thing easily—it is one of the primary examples for learning about Prolog.
+We have seen that siblings and cousins cause problems. rules in various forms can do this kind of thing easily—it is one of the primary examples for learning about Prolog.
 Nevertheless, the FHKB does show how much inference between named individuals can be driven from a few fact assertions and a property hierarchy.
 Assuming a powerful enough reasoner and the ability to deal with many individuals, it would be possible to make a family history application using the FHKB; as long as one hid the long and sometimes complex queries and manipulations that would be necessary to ‘prune’ some of the ‘extra’ facts found about individuals.
 However, the FHKB does usefully show the power of OWL 2, touch a great deal of the language and demonstrate some of its limitations.

 # Appendix A